 - establish and maintain communications with you;

-- provide you with quality customer service and support on your investment and insurance needs;
+- provide you with quality customer service and support on your investment;

 - assess your eligibility for our investment products, services and/or offerings;

 - develop and offer additional investment and financial products and services that we feel may be of interest to you;

 - maintain, store, record and determine your account holdings and transaction records;

 - provide additional services requested by the client;